nickjbrowning/gpuLite/README.md

 ## Troubleshooting

 ### "CUDA runtime not available" Error

+**Linux:**
 - Ensure NVIDIA drivers are installed: `nvidia-smi`
 - Verify CUDA libraries are in library path: `ldconfig -p | grep cuda`

+**Windows:**
+- Ensure NVIDIA drivers are installed: `nvidia-smi`
+- Verify CUDA libraries are in system PATH or same directory as executable
+- Check that CUDA toolkit is installed and DLLs are accessible

 ### Compilation Errors
 - Check kernel syntax using `nvcc` offline